 - FROZEN: Fill blender ½ with ice and pour margarita mix over to just almost cover ice.
 Trick: allow ice and mix to sit for 20 seconds- it will ‘collapse down’ before blending.
 This keeps it from ‘freezing up’ while blending.
 It should make two glasses.
 Serve with a wedge of lime and a straw.

 - ON THE ROCKS: Fill salted rocks glasses with ice and pour margarita mix over.
 Serve with a wedge of lime.

-- CHILLED, UP: Fill cocktail shaker with ice, add margarita mix at least halfway, but not all the way to the top.
+- CHILLED, UP: Fill a cocktail shaker with ice, add margarita mix at least halfway, but not all the way to the top.
 You need some space in there to allow it to mix!
 Secure top with hand and shake vigorously.
 Trick: shake for at least 20 seconds so that the ice has a chance to melt a bit and the mix has a chance to get really cold.
-Remove lid and pour through strainer into martini glasses.
+Remove lid and pour through a strainer into martini glasses.
 Serve with a twist of lime peel.

 Note: Because you’re enjoying authentic prickly pear margaritas served without any added fruit juices means that this drink is ⅚ parts alcohol-based and quite strong.
 They are so delicious that you’ll need to be careful and tell your guests how strong they are.
 Serve iced water as a back and keep yourself and your guests happy and hydrated.